doubility-sky/daydayup/shell.md

 The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
 Zsh is an extended Bourne shell with many improvements, including some features of Bash, ksh, and tcsh.
 - [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) is an open source, community-driven framework for managing your zsh configuration.
 - [Antigen](https://github.com/zsh-users/antigen) is a small set of functions that help you easily manage your shell (zsh) plugins, called bundles.
 The concept is pretty much the same as bundles in a typical vim+pathogen setup.
 Antigen is to zsh, what [Vundle](https://github.com/gmarik/vundle) is to vim.
-- [fish](https://github.com/fish-shell/fish-shell) is a smart and user-friendly command line shell for macOS, Linux, and the rest of the family. fish includes features like syntax highlighting, autosuggest-as-you-type, and fancy tab completions that just work, with no configuration required.
 - [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins): A collection of ZSH frameworks, plugins, tutorials & themes inspired by the various awesome list collections out there.